go-seidon/hippo/README.md

 No doc right now

 ## Todo
-1. Change response body `code` to `integer` (status package)
-2. Change `app.Run` and `app.Stop` to receive ctx
+1. Change `app.Run` and `app.Stop` to receive ctx
-3. Add `grpc-app` implementation
+2. Add `grpc-app` implementation
-4. Stream instead of load the entire files to the memory
+3. Stream instead of load the entire files to the memory
-5. Deploy dev, stg, prod (deployment script)
+4. Deploy dev, stg, prod (deployment script)

 ## Nice to have
 1. Upload location strategy